KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Column chart example

 **Line**
-The *Column chart* uses points connected by line segments from left to right to show how data changes.
+The *Line* chart uses points connected by line segments from left to right to show how data changes.
 An example below.

 .. figure:: media/image059.png